okeymeta/probalyze/replit.md

 ## Recent Updates (November 27, 2025)

-**Multi-Outcome Trading Implementation:**
+**Complete Multi-Outcome Trading Implementation:**
-- YES/NO buttons on each candidate are now fully tradable
+- YES/NO buttons on each candidate are fully tradable from both market cards AND detailed views
-- Users can place trades on individual candidates in multi-outcome markets
+- Users can place trades directly from market cards (no need to navigate to details)
 - Users can place multiple bets on different candidates in the same market
 - BettingModal now accepts `outcomeId` parameter for multi-outcome trades
-- `placeBet()` function updated to accept optional `outcomeId` and route to `placeBetOnOutcome()` internally
+- `placeBet()` function updated to accept optional `outcomeId` and automatically routes to `placeBetOnOutcome()`
+- App.tsx manages outcomeId state and passes it to BettingModal
 - All trades save to S3 storage with proper outcomeId linking
 - User balances update correctly after each trade